COVID-19 Vaccine Information

 Submit Proof of Vaccination

-You must complete both steps to be compliant:
+Incoming students must complete the two-step process to be compliant:

-- Report your vaccination status using the COVID-19 Vaccine Self-Certification form.
-You will be asked to certify your current vaccination status and indicate if you qualify for a religious or medical exemption.
+1. Report your vaccination status using the COVID-19 Vaccine Self-Certification form.
+You will be asked to certify your current vaccination status and, at this time, you can indicate if you qualify for a religious or medical exemption.
+You can also indicate if you will not be accessing campus facilities during the semester.
 Students requesting a religious exemption can upload their supporting documentation as an attachment on the COVID-19 Vaccine Self-Certification form.
-Prior to submitting a religious exemption form, please convert the PDF into a .BMP, .JPG, .JPEG, .GIF, and .PNG, type attachment.
-All other attachment types will not be accepted.

-- Submit verification on the Student Health Center Patient Portal.
-You will need to submit proof of your COVID-19 vaccination record and/or request for a medical exemption.
-Proof can include a scanned/photo copy of your vaccine card or a record containing all of the following: full name, date of birth, manufacturer/brand of vaccine, vaccine lot number, administration date and site.
+2. Submit verification on the Student Wellness Center Patient Portal.
+You will need to submit proof of your COVID-19 vaccination record, which must include all doses you've received to date.
+At this time, you can upload documentation to request a medical exemption.
+Proof can include a scanned/photocopy of your vaccine card or a record containing all of the following: full name, date of birth, manufacturer/brand of vaccine, vaccine lot number, administration dates and sites.
 Please ensure all information is visible and legible in English to prevent delays in verification.

 Instructions to Submit COVID-19 Vaccination Record for Verification on Patient Portal